annacuomo/SAIGE_QTL_analyses/OneK1K_scRNA_seq_versions.md

 * pseudobulk expression (mean)
 * new improved PEER factors.
 Number of PF for each cell type is different, which is decided by a local greedy algorithm based on the sensitivity analysis.
 * Matrix eQTL results
-* also local FDR for MTC
+* also local FDR for MTC (here implemented as part of the [qvalue](https://www.bioconductor.org/packages/release/bioc/html/qvalue.html) package)

 ## vQTL paper